vvalorous/pomerium/docs/docs/reference/impersonation.md

 ## How

 There are two mechanisms for doing user impersonation or service account generation.
-The first, is using the web-interface using the special (`/.pomerium`) endpoint, and the second is by using an included command line interface tool.
+The first, is via the web-interface using the special (`/.pomerium`) endpoint, and the second is by using an included command line interface tool.

 ### Using the web-interface